Skip to main content

 The lawsuit filed by Amnesty International Denmark, Oxfam Denmark, MS Action Aid Denmark, and Al-Haq against the Danish Ministry of Foreign Affairs and the Danish National Police focuses on Denmark's alleged violation of international arms export obligations.

-The organisations assert that Danish military equipment, including weapon parts for F-35 fighter jets, may be contributing to potential war crimes in Gaza.
+The organisations assert that Danish military equipment, particularly weapon parts for F-35 fighter jets, may be contributing to potential war crimes in Gaza.
 They seek to halt arms exports to Israel to protect civilians and prevent Denmark from contributing to violations of international law.
-The case references Denmark’s commitment to human rights and international peacekeeping efforts, calling for immediate action, which is of particular relevance due to Denmark’s recent pursuit of a seat on the UN Security Council, where it states that its commitment to international and humanitarian law is a guiding principle for the country’s candidature.
+The case challenges Denmark’s commitment to human rights and international peacekeeping efforts, calling for immediate action, which can be seen as particularly relevant due to Denmark’s recent pursuit of a seat on the UN Security Council, where it states that its commitment to international and humanitarian law is a guiding principle for the country’s candidature.

 The Danish Weapons Act prohibits the export of weapons or arms equipment without a licence from the Ministry of Justice.
 Additionally, the authority for granting export licences has been delegated to the Danish National Police since 2018.
-The case challenged adherence to EU rules on arms exports, including the Common Position, which provides legally binding criteria for assessing export licences, which include ensuring that the exports do not contribute to internal repression, violations of international humanitarian law, or international aggression.
-Moreover, Denmark’s obligations under the Arms Trade Treaty further require assessing risks that conventional arms or items could be used to commit or facilitate serious violations of international humanitarian law (IHL).
+The case challenged adherence to EU rules on arms exports, including the Common Position, which provides legally binding criteria for assessing export licences, particularly with respect to human rights and international humanitarian law.
+This includes denying an export if there is a clear risk that it might be used: for internal repression; in the commission of serious violations of international humanitarian law; or aggressively against another country or to assert by force a territorial claim.
+Denmark’s obligations under the Arms Trade Treaty require an assessment of the risks that the items to be exported could be used to commit or facilitate a serious violation of international humanitarian or human rights law.
 Export authorisation must be denied if there is an overriding risk of such adverse effects.

-Finally, the case addresses the risk of potential violations of IHL and the Genocide Convention, which imposes obligations on states to prevent genocide and to ensure respect for international law, including ensuring that military technology or equipment exported to Israel does not contribute to serious violations of IHL.
+Finally, the case addresses the risk of potential violations of international humanitarian law and the Genocide Convention, which imposes obligations on states to prevent genocide and to ensure respect for international law, including ensuring that military technology or equipment exported to Israel does not contribute to serious violations of international humanitarian law.

 The case is filed by Amnesty International Denmark, Oxfam Denmark, MS ActionAid Denmark, and the Palestinian human rights organisation Al-Haq.